CGuindon/withhusky/_posts/2018-11-04-bringing-dog-france.md

 3. **Scan and Save All Documents Digitally**

-{% include image-caption.html imageurl="/assets/images/posts/2018/bc_1.jpg#wide" title="Nice Beach View" caption="View of the Nice beaches and Promenade des Anglais from the stairway to Parc de la Colline du Chateau" %}
+{% include image-caption.html imageurl="/assets/images/posts/2018/bc_1.jpg#wide" title="Meeka and friends in snow" caption="Keep going, that was the easy part." %}

 ### What You Need to Get